If you’ve ever been on a flight and connected to the plane’s Wi-Fi, you might be wondering how this was even possible.

 Fortunately, as most airlines today use satellites for Wi-Fi connectivity during long-haul international travel, you should have no problem connecting to Wi-Fi over the ocean.

 Why Airplane Wi-Fi Sometimes Drops or Slows Down

-There are several reasons why airplane Wi-Fi can drop and slow down.
+There are several reasons why airplane a plane’s Wi-Fi is slow and can even drop.